-2018 2017 2016 Scope 1 GHG Emissions (metric tons CO 2 e) 25,591 26,640 37,436 Emissions from Mobile Combustion (metric tons CO 2 e) 24,329 25,405 36,574 Emissions from Office Activity (metric tons CO 2 e) 1,262 1,235 862 Scope 2 GHG Emissions (metric tons CO 2 e) 29,881 28,250 47,167 Total Scope 1 and Scope 2 GHG Emissions (metric tons CO 2 e) 55,472 54,890 84,603 GHG Emissions per Revenue (metric tons CO 2 e per \$) 0.0000183 0.00000189 0.0000033248 GHG Emissions per FTE (metric tons CO 2 e per person) 1.85 1.83 2.76 Scope 3 Emissions from Travel 18,584 18,175 Not Tracked Percentage of Electricity from Renewable Sources 17% 15% Not Tracked Percentage of Total Energy from Renewable Sources 5% 4.5% Not Tracked sustainability.travelers.com Important Legal Information This report contains information about Travelers.
+sustainability.travelers.com Important Legal Information This report contains information about Travelers.
 Travelers disclaims any duty or obligation to update such information.
 Any "forward-looking statement" is made only as of the date such information was originally prepared by Travelers and is intended to fall within the safe harbor for forward-looking information provided in the Private Securities Litigation Reform Act of 1995.
 All statements, other than statements of historical facts, may be forward-looking statements.
 Words such as "may," "will," "should," "likely," "anticipates," "expects," "intends," "plans," "projects," "believes," "estimates" and similar expressions are used to identify these forward-looking statements.
-These statements include, among other things, statements about our investment portfolio, new product offerings, catastrophe losses and modeling and market risk.
+These statements include, among other things, statements about our investment portfolio, new product offerings, climate-related risks and opportunities, catastrophe losses and modeling and market risk.
 Results may differ materially from those expressed or implied by forward-looking statements.
 Factors that can cause results to differ materially include those described under "Forward Looking Statements" in the Corporation's most recent Form 10-K and Form 10-Qs filed with the SEC and available on our website.